 The pension challenges facing the self-employed

-The government sets a minimum level that both you and your employer have to pay into your pension through auto-enrolment, usually based on your qualified earnings – you’re earnings before income tax and national insurance.
+The government sets a minimum level that both you and your employer must pay into your pension through auto-enrolment, usually based on your qualified earnings – your earnings before income tax and national insurance.

 From 6 April 2019, this minimum total contribution is 8% of your qualified earnings.
-Your employer has to pay at least 3% of your qualified earnings, you have to contribute at least 4%, and then the government adds tax relief of 1%.
+Your employer has to pay at least 3% of your qualified earnings as an employer contribution to your pension.
+You have to contribute at least 4%, and then the government adds tax relief of 1%.

-Being your own boss has many benefits, but without access to pension plan guidance, auto-enrolment, or contributions from your employer it’s easy for the future to slip down to the bottom of the to-do list when you’re managing your competing priorities – especially when predicting uncertain income.
+Being your own boss has many benefits, but without access to pension plan guidance, auto-enrolment, or employer contribution from workplace pension, it’s easy for the future to slip down to the bottom of the to-do list when you’re managing your competing priorities – especially when predicting uncertain income.

 How much will you need in retirement?

-If you want to comfortably afford the essentials and a few luxuries along the way – like eating out and affording a European getaway every six months – you’ll need around £26,000 a year, research from consumer research group Which?
-Shows.
+If you want to comfortably afford the essentials and a few luxuries along the way – like eating out and affording a European getaway every six months – you’ll need around £26,000 a year, as shown from research conducted by the consumer research group, Which.

 An annual income of £26,000 gross translates into a pension pot worth a minimum of £520,000, assuming you have no state pension income.

 It’s reasonable to expect that you can earn an annualised return of 5% from a balanced and diversified portfolio over the long term.
-Assuming this is your return, you can then withdraw 5% from your pension each year and theoretically you’ll ever deplete the nominal value of your pension.
+Assuming this is your return, you can then withdraw 5% from your pension each year, and, theoretically, you’ll never deplete the nominal value of your pension.

-For most people, having a pension is essential to achieve these target income levels.
-The opportunity to contribute to your pension from your limited company’s pre-tax income and receive generous tax relief on your pension contributions make pensions an attractive savings vehicle for the self-employed.
+Having a pension is essential for most people to achieve these target income levels.
+Moreover, the opportunity to contribute to your pension from your limited company’s pre-tax income and receive generous tax relief on the pension contributions make pensions an attractive savings vehicle for self-employed workers.

-Once you hit state pension age, you’ll be eligible to get income from the government to see you through retirement – as long as you’ve contributed to national insurance (NI) for 35 years.
-A new flat rate state pension was introduced in April 2016, which is based entirely on your national insurance record.
-You’ll probably get a proportion of your state pension if you’ve between 10-35 qualifying years of NI contributions.
+Once you hit state pension retirement age, you’ll be eligible to get income from the government to see you through retirement – as long as you’ve contributed to national insurance (NI) for 35 years.
+A new flat-rate state pension was introduced in April 2016 based entirely on your national insurance record.
+So you’ll probably get a proportion of your state pension if you have between 10-35 qualifying years of NI contributions.